 Legal political activities must also be “connected and subordinate” to the expressed purpose of the charity.
 For example, a charitable food program for impoverished families can’t lobby for changes in Canadian steel import policy.

-It’s possible the CRA could change some rules regarding political activity by charities.
-On Sept.
-27, 2016, the CRA held an online national consultation when it invited charities and other members of the public to comment.
-It’s difficult to predict how those rules may change, making it important for those associated with charities to be on the watch for changes in tax or accounting rules.
+Things are always changing, so it is important for those associated with charities to be on the watch for changes in tax or accounting rules.
 QuickBooks Online can help you maximize your tax deductions.
 Keep more of what you earn today.